-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — saving you money in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more people are looking to add devices like a Nest into their home.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Bartlesville.
+That’s why more homeowners are considering adding devices like a Nest into their home.
+If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in Bartlesville.

-- Restart: This process is similar across most electronics, including your tablet or computer, restarting your Nest Thermostat means a quick off/on cycle.
+- Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat simply turns it off and then back on.
 This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

-- Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
-In most cases, people resort to a reset as they're moving homes and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+- Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Turns your Nest off before rebooting it with your settings.
+- Restart: Turns your Nest off and starts it back up while remembering your settings.
 Another way to restart is to press the outside of the Nest and hold it there until it goes black, at which point you can remove your hand.

-- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This reset setting clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-- Network: If you select this reset option, it forgets connection logins and your Nest is disconnected from Wi-Fi.
+- Network: By selecting a network reset, it erases connection info and your Nest is disconnected from Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi